peggyandjoe/ericjwdchen.github.io/about.md

 I'm Eric Chen.

-I live in Wisconsin but attend the [Lawrenceville School](http://www.lawrenceville.org/index.aspx) in Lawrenceville, NJ.
+I live in Wisconsin and attend the [Lawrenceville School](http://www.lawrenceville.org/index.aspx) in Lawrenceville, NJ.

 I have a little bit of a [podcast problem](http://www.ericjwdchen.github.io/my-favorite-podcasts).